Nightscou2018/AndroidAPS-Wiki/Building-APK.md

 [[https://github.com/gempickfordwaugh/AndroidAPS/raw/b09d7dc444f59b799888bcd596e36e1d562a9674/fullwearcontrolrelease.png]]

 * Select the build type you want to build.
-There are different modular options, the different parts of the name are described below to help you choose, we recommend *bold* for default AndroidAPS app (**fullWearcontrolRelease**) or _italic_ for parents monitoring looping (_nsclientwearrelease_).
+There are different modular options, the different parts of the name are described below to help you choose, we recommend **bold** for default AndroidAPS app (**fullWearcontrolRelease**) or _italic_ for parents monitoring looping (_nsclientWearRelease_).
     * **full - full app**
     * _nsclient - downloads treatments from NS and uploads care portal entries (no looping, just monitors looping from elsewhere)_
     * openloop - just the OpenAPS part of the app (no pump driver)